Fast fashion trained us to treat clothes as disposable. Buying less can mean looking better.

 Sustainable Wardrobe Consultation

-Our personal styling services specialize in creating conscious, curated wardrobes for Bangkok.
-We help you identify quality sustainable pieces, avoid greenwashing, build a versatile capsule wardrobe, and make investments that last.
+We build thoughtful, edited wardrobes for clients in Bangkok.
+We help you find quality sustainable pieces, spot greenwashing, assemble a versatile capsule wardrobe, and choose pieces that last.

 Learn more →Sustainable Style Consultation